ccnmtl/djangowind/README.markdown

     ('^accounts/', include('djangowind.urls')),

-to your urlpatterns.
+to your `urlpatterns`.
 This will keep all the auth stuff under `/accounts/` the same as the standard django auth.
 You can, of course, override that behavior by using different mappings (but be careful to also change the relevant templates if you change that).